Basic Requirements for Major

 individual student on a topic selected in consultation with a professor.It must be satisfactorily completed for graduation.

 Some knowledge of Latin and Greek is recommended, though not required, for a major

 in Theology.
 French or German is recommended for those who wish to pursue graduate study.
 Spanish is an important language for those who may pursue some form of ministry.
-Hebrew can at times be taken through the Classics department.
+Also, Biblical Hebrew is recommended for those who are serious students of scripture.